pgtipping/the-synth-rag/docs/plan.md

 - **User Flow**:
   1. Users land on a clean, Apple-inspired UI.
   2. They select a pre-built use case (e.g., "Sales Assistant").
-  3. They upload files (PDFs, docs, etc.) via drag-and-drop, CDN, or device storage.
-  4. They interact with the chatbot, which uses their uploaded data as context.
+  3. **On the use case page**, they upload files and chat in a single view.
-  5. A CTA encourages users to contact you for custom solutions.
+  4. A CTA encourages users to contact Synthalyst for custom solutions.
 - **No Customization Platform**: Avoid building a "create your own chatbot" tool.
-Focus on demonstrating your expertise via pre-built use cases.
+Focus on demonstrating yexpertise via pre-built use cases.

 ---